rulaone/TableLayout/README.md

 # TableLayout
 # Introduction:

-Tablelayout is a layout were it can organized it's children into rows and columns, this layout container  does not need to have borders lines  for its columns, rows, or even cells.
+Tablelayout is a layout where it can organized it's children into rows and columns, this layout container  does not need to have borders lines  for its columns, rows, or even cells.
 Also Tablelayout consiste of a number of tableRow objects, this table it can have many columns and rows, in each rows it can have zero or more cells and each cell have one view object for example ImageView, or TextView.
 Table it can leave cells empty, but a cell can not extend a column

 # History :